 Instructor: Instructors for each section will be listed on the schedule.
-STAFF or TBA indicates the instructor for the course had not been assigned at the time the schedule was created.
+TBA or "Instructor not available" indicates the instructor for the course has not been assigned.

 Schedule Type: Schedule Type refers to the way the class is taught; for example, in-person instruction, lab, asynchronous online, activity, etc.